Wednesday, December 31, 2025

 Silence.

 Both men stared at each other, neither blinking, complete silence, threatened violence heavy in the still air.
-Theodore was very much aware of the skills Taum Lee possessed, he’d be dead in seconds and Lee would eliminate everyone in his way to the street.
-Seconds passed; if things went bad, he’d be dead and responsible for several more deaths, they’d have a rogue killer on their hands.
+Theodore was well aware of Taum Lee's skills; he knew he would be dead in seconds, and Lee would eliminate everyone in his way to the street.
+Seconds passed; if things went bad, he’d be dead and responsible for several more deaths, and they’d have a rogue killer on their hands.

 “Grigoriy Rostislav is your prize if you agree to work for us.
-We will make it happen, you’ll call the shots and we will fund everything.
-Other assignments of course.”
+We'll make it happen; you’ll call the shots, and we'll fund everything.
+Other assignments, of course.”
 Slight pause.
-“We need your services for five years then you retire if you’d like, you’ll be forty-five with a huge bank account, invisible to all.”
+“We need your services for five years, then you retire if you’d like, you’ll be forty-five with a huge bank account, invisible to all.”

 “24 hours, open the door.”
 Taum Lee growled.

-Finishing dinner Theodore heard a faint “clink” that came from the sitting room.
-He brought his left hand to his lips shushing his wife as he pulled a .380 from his vest pocket.
-He motioned her to sit tight.
+Finishing dinner, Theodore heard a faint “clink” that came from the sitting room.
+He brought his left hand to his lips, shushing his wife as he pulled a .380 from his vest pocket.
+He motioned for her to sit tight.

 She stood dead still, a minor scowl on her face.
-Her gaze switching to Theodores face.
+Her gaze switched to Theodore's face.

-“Yes, please Mildred, this is Mr. Taum Lee, he’s a new employee of the agency.
+“Yes, please, Mildred, this is Mr. Taum Lee, he’s a new employee of the agency.
 He’s here to go over our personnel agreement.”
-She laid the 9mm on the buffet table and sat the bottle on the table between the two easy chairs.
+She laid the 9mm on the buffet table and set the bottle on the table between the two easy chairs.

 “I’ll get you a clean glass she said.”